 Reading more:

-1. Flashlight: A reliable flashlight will help illuminate dark or cramped areas of the HVAC system for better visibility during the inspection process.
+• Flashlight -- A reliable light source helps illuminate dark or cramped areas for better visibility during inspection.

-3. Pressure Gauge: A pressure gauge allows for the measurement of air pressure within the HVAC system, helping to pinpoint potential leaks in ductwork or other components.
+• Pressure Gauge -- Allows measurement of air pressure within the HVAC system to pinpoint potential leaks in ductwork or other components.

 Step 3: Conducting a Visual Inspection

 Visual inspection is an important initial step in leak detection.
-Begin by examining accessible areas of the HVAC system, including ductwork, pipes, fittings, and the air handler unit.
+Begin by examining accessible areas of the HVAC system---ductwork, pipes, fittings, and the air handler unit.
 Look for signs of moisture, corrosion, or obvious damage.
 Pay close attention to joints, connections, and seams, as these areas are more prone to leaks.
-Use the flashlight, if needed, to thoroughly examine hard-to-reach or poorly lit areas.
+Use the flashlight if needed to thoroughly examine hard‑to‑reach or poorly lit zones.

 Step 4: Performing a Pressure Test

 A pressure test can be a valuable method for detecting leaks in HVAC systems.
-Follow these steps to perform a pressure test:
+Follow these steps:

 1. Close all windows, doors, and vents in the building to prevent air from escaping during the test.